ZcashFoundation/frost/performance.md

 [invented](https://eprint.iacr.org/2020/852) by Chelsea Komlo (researcher at the Zcash Foundation) and Ian Goldberg, and in the process of becoming an [IETF RFC](https://datatracker.ietf.org/doc/draft-irtf-cfrg-frost/).
-Threshold signatures allows a private key being split into shares given to multiple participants, allowing a subgroup of them (e.g. 3 out of 5, or whatever threshold specified at key generation) to generate a signature that can be verified by the group public key, as if it were signed by the original unsplit
+Threshold signatures allow a private key being split into shares given to multiple participants, allowing a subgroup of them (e.g. 3 out of 5, or whatever threshold specified at key generation) to generate a signature that can be verified by the group public key, as if it were signed by the original unsplit